The Feather wins fifth Gold Crown in a row

 “The Feather Online…Gold Crown,” are the words that immediately sent the staff into immediate hugs and happy tears.
 The editors traveled down the middle aisle to be handed their Gold Crown.
 With the award in hand, they made their way over to the photo wall where they had their photo taken with Director of CSPA Edmund Sullivan.
 Staffers made their way outside to pose with their new award in front of the Low Memorial library.

 Winning the Gold Crown was a huge accomplishment.
 It felt like all the hard work payed off.
-It’s cool to be a part of the winning legacy at The Feather with this being our fourth year in a row.
+It’s cool to be a part of the winning legacy at The Feather with this being our fifth year in a row.
 I’m disappointed we won’t be competing for the NSPA Pacemaker, but I’m committed to helping train and recruit so next year’s staff can do the same thing. — Phillip Christopher, Editor-in-Chief

 The Feather was one of six schools, regardless of size, state or division, to be honored with a CSPA High School Gold Digital News Crown.
-Winning the Gold Crown for a second year, Phillip Christopher is thankful to have won one while he was Editor in Chief.
+Winning the Gold Crown for a second year, Phillip Christopher is thankful to have won one while he was Editor-in-Chief.

 “Winning the Gold Crown was a huge accomplishment,” Christopher said.
 “It felt like all the hard work payed off.
-It’s cool to be a part of the winning legacy at the Feather with this being our fourth year in a row.
+It’s cool to be a part of the winning legacy at The Feather with this being our fifth year in a row.
 I’m disappointed we won’t be competing for the NSPA Pacemaker, but I’m committed to helping train and recruit so next year’s staff can do the same thing.”